-If a person has died a bachelor or bachelorette, no respect is paid to them as they are not considered an elder, nor do they have children to prepare their funeral for them.
+- If someone dies and are unmarried, no respect is paid to them as they are not considered an elder, nor do they have children to prepare their funeral for them.

 Elaborate funeral preparations are done for elders in Chinese families.
 It is considered good and proper for children to go into debt in order to pay respect for older people at their funeral.
+These preparations include:

 Preparation of the Body